-Accelerating Sustainable Innovation
+Accelerate Sustainable Innovation

 We’re using our disruptive mindset to drive positive change in fashion and beyond by rapidly testing and scaling sustainable innovations.

-Center of Innovation for Garment Manufacturing (CGIM)
+Center of Innovation for Garment Manufacturing (CIGM)

 Leveraging Technology to Rescue Excess Inventory

-Stephanie Benedetto, Queen of Raw
+Stephanie Benedetto, CEO of Aloqia

 reducing water usage in fabric printing process